 Employee productivity is another key performance indicator that HR managers need to track.
 It measures how much work an employee can produce in a given period.
 If your employees are not productive, it will affect the company’s bottom line.
 You need to find out why they are not productive and try to address the issue.

-Factors to include in a Performance improvement planIt is one of the crucial key performance indicators that your HR managers must monitor.
-They should create a policy for their team members and help them improve productivity without sacrificing the quality of output.
+It is one of the crucial key performance indicators that your HR managers must monitor.
+They should create a policy for their team members and help them improve productivity without sacrificing output quality.

 8. Training Effectiveness

 Training programs are an essential component of an organization.
 They help employees to learn new skills and improve their productivity.
 However, not all training programs are effective.
-You need to track the effectiveness of your training programs to see if they are yielding the desired results.
+You need to track the effectiveness of your training programs to see if they yield the desired results.
 Training costs are also high.
 You need to make sure that it is worth the investment.

 9. Benefits Administration

-Performance Management ProcessManaging benefits can become a time-consuming process for the human resource department.
+Managing benefits can become a time-consuming process for the human resource department.
 You need to understand your employees’ needs and find the right benefits package that meets their requirements.
 You can utilize the information you have gathered from your employees by formulating better business deals.

 You can track benefits administration by employing self-service portals.
 They allow the employees to check their benefits anytime they want.
-You can also use software like Zenefits to manage your employee’s health insurance, retirement plans and other benefits.
+You can also use software like Zenefits to manage your employees’ health insurance, retirement plans, and other benefits.

 10. Overtime Hours